flowmo-ai/open_ai_client/docs/AssistantsApi.md

   limit: 20, # Integer | A limit on the number of objects to be returned.
 Limit can range between 1 and 100, and the default is 20.
   order: 'desc', # String | Sort order by the `created_at` timestamp of the objects. `asc` for ascending order and `desc` for descending order.
   after: 'after_example', # String | A cursor for use in pagination. `after` is an object ID that defines your place in the list.
 For instance, if you make a list request and receive 100 objects, ending with obj_foo, your subsequent call can include after=obj_foo in order to fetch the next page of the list.
-  before: 'before_example' # String | A cursor for use in pagination. `before` is an object ID that defines your place in the list.
-For instance, if you make a list request and receive 100 objects, ending with obj_foo, your subsequent call can include before=obj_foo in order to fetch the previous page of the list.
+  before: 'before_example', # String | A cursor for use in pagination. `before` is an object ID that defines your place in the list.
+For instance, if you make a list request and receive 100 objects, starting with obj_foo, your subsequent call can include before=obj_foo in order to fetch the previous page of the list.
+  include: ['include_example'] # Array<String> | A list of additional fields to include in the response.
+Currently the only supported value is `step_details.tool_calls[*].file_search.results[*].content` to fetch the file search result content.
+See the [file search tool documentation](/docs/assistants/tools/file-search#customizing-file-search-settings) for more information.
 }

 begin